 James Baldwin is the author of the book, and he narrates each essay from his own first-person perspective.
-Baldwin was born in 1924 to a large, poor family in Harlem, and his strained relationship with… (read full character analysis)
+Baldwin was born in 1924 to a large, poor family in Harlem, and his strained relationship with… read analysis of James Baldwin

 Baldwin’s father, who is never named in the book, is a preacher.
 Born in New Orleans, he is unsure of his birth date but knows that his mother was alive during slavery.
-He is a… (read full character analysis)
+He is a… read analysis of David Baldwin Sr. (Baldwin’s Father)

 David is one of Baldwin’s nine younger siblings.
-He sings in a quartet and is invited to perform on a tour hosted by the Progressive Party in Atlanta, which Baldwin details in the essay “Journey… (read full character analysis)
+He sings in a quartet and is invited to perform on a tour hosted by the Progressive Party in Atlanta, which Baldwin details in the essay “Journey… read analysis of David Baldwin Jr.

 Emma Berdis Jones (Baldwin’s Mother)